martynas199/EliteBooker-backend/docs/DateTimePicker-Integration.md

 ### GET /api/slots/fully-booked

-Returns dates that are fully booked (no available slots) for a beautician in a specific month.
+Returns dates that are fully booked (no available slots) for a specialist in a specific month.

 **Query Parameters:**

-- `beauticianId` (string, required) - MongoDB ObjectId of beautician
+- `beauticianId` (string, required) - MongoDB ObjectId of specialist
 - `year` (number, required) - e.g., 2025
 - `month` (number, required) - 1-12